alan-turing-institute/trustchain/docs/installation.md

 #### Step 1.
 Install ION
 Trustchain delegates all DID method operations to a node on the [ION](https://identity.foundation/ion/) network.

 The [official ION install guide](https://identity.foundation/ion/install-guide/) gives step-by-step instructions on how to setup and run your own ION node.

 We encountered a few problems with the official installation guide.
-Hence we recommend to use our modified instructions for [ION installation on Mac](/installation#ION-installation-on-Mac) or (TODO: Linux guide).
+Hence we recommend to use our modified instructions for [ION installation on Mac](./installation.md#ion-installation-on-mac) or [ION installation on Linux](./installation.md#ion-installation-on-linux).

 #### Step 2.
 Install Rust
 Follow the [Rust install guide](https://www.rust-lang.org/tools/install).